Skip to content

 )

 Discrete nodes with dt use sample-and-hold semantics.
-If a node is not due on the current base tick, it is skipped and its previous outputs remain in state.
+If a node is not due on the current base tick, it is skipped and its previous state variables remain in state.

 fast = Sensor() # due every base tick